 Last February, Admiral Kurt Tidd, head of the Pentagon’s Southern Command, visited Colombian troops amassed in the south to pursue forced eradication and to battle against various armed groups.
 He also visited Colombian troops amassed on the Venezuelan border, giving us an example of how war and peace and Colombia’s special relationship with the US military have international implications.

 There are longstanding calls for an end to Plan Colombia and to repeal the US-Colombia FTA.
 We support these.
-However, we want to highlight five points that represent the frontline of assaults on the peace accords.
+However, we want to highlight five points that represent the front line of assaults on the peace accords.
 We additionally call on the Colombian and US governments to take the following steps to forge a new path for peace, justice, and dignity that will guarantee the aspirations for peace of the Colombian people and the world.
-During this period of national elections in Colombia, we call on each of the presidential candidates to commit to taking the following actions if elected.

 We call on the Colombian and US governments to:

 - End political violence targeting social activists, indigenous and Afro-Colombian leaders, environmentalists, human rights defenders, rural community organizers, ex-insurgents, former political prisoners, and family of ex-insurgents and political prisoners.
 Since implementation of peace accords on November 24, 2016, political violence has climbed to the highest level in over ten years.
 At least 282 popular movement activists have been killed since then.
 We can add to that number of victims 51 demobilized former insurgents and 14 of their family members.
 The Colombian government must provide for the safety of targets of political violence.
 The US government must end policies that worsen the situation.